curtmcd/pyramid/README.md

 PostScript is not a good general purpose language.
-It makes things unnecessarily difficult, relative to today's languages, as a lot of trivial functionality is missing -- simple things like real parameter passing, local variables, string or array concatenation, etc. The code to work around these things can be ugly and painful.
+It makes things unnecessarily difficult, relative to today's languages, as a lot of trivial functionality is missing -- simple things like real parameter passing, local variables, infix expressions, string or array concatenation, etc. The code to work around these things can be ugly, and slow and painstaking to write.

-But the graphics are neat.
+But the graphics are neat and that's what it's for.
+Most PostScript code is automatically generated and obfuscated.

 I wrote a simple version of this while at Carnegie Mellon in 1995 (`pyramid-cmu1.ps`, `pyramid-cmu1p.ps`).
 That version was quick and